This post first was first published in 2018, based on a 2016 guide. I updated it for the 2019 edition of Just For Laughs/OFF-JFL/Zoofest.

 Also, download the Zoofest and JFL apps.
 Each has push notifications that will alert you to last-minute changes.

 The passes, the last-minute ticket booth and special deals announced on social media have one thing in common: They mean you’re not going to know more than a day or two in advance where you’re spending your evening.
 That might work for some people more than others.
 If you’re with a group of friends, it might not be practical.
 But if you’re like me and have no friends and no life, you can surf this wave of improbability for savings.

-Always have a backup plan until you have tickets in your hand.
+Always have a backup plan until you have tickets in your hand (or confirmed by email).
 Better yet, have two.
-If a Zoofest/OFF-JFL show you planned to use your pass for gets sold out quickly, you won’t get any free tickets.
+If a Zoofest/OFF-JFL show you planned to use your pass for gets sold out quickly, you won’t get any free tickets to it.
 (In fact, the show doesn’t even need to be completely sold out for your pass to not work this way.)
-The risk inherent in operating this way is you might not get to see the show everyone’s talking about.
+The risk inherent in operating like this is you might not get to see the show everyone’s talking about.